VSkin

 Fade

-A finish that blends colors across the weapon in a gradient.
+A finish that blends colours across the weapon in a gradient.
 A fade percentage measures how complete that gradient is; higher percentages are generally more sought after.

 Marble Fade

-A finish with a swirling, marbled blend of colors.
-Specific color placements have community names and big premiums, the best known being 'Fire and Ice'.
+A finish with a swirling, marbled blend of colours.
+Specific colour placements have community names and big premiums, the best known being 'Fire and Ice'.

 Blue gem